-A class action lawsuit is a legal action in which one or more “named” plaintiffs sue a defendant on behalf of a much larger group.
-The group of plaintiffs is known as a class and the named plaintiffs are referred to as representatives of the class.
+A class action lawsuit is a legal action in which one or more “named” plaintiffs sue a defendant on behalf of a larger group of people.
+The group is known as a class and the named plaintiffs are referred to as representatives of the class.

 These cases differ from individual plaintiff lawsuits in several significant ways.
 The differences include:

-These suits have a large number of plaintiffs joined together as a class, rather than an individual plaintiff.
-They also allow for recovery for minimal damages that would otherwise be impractical to sue for due to the cost of litigation.
-Usually, the desired outcome of a class action lawsuit is to change the behavior of the defendant and set precedent, such as to stop the defendant and others in the industry from unfair business practices, such as false or misleading advertising.Pros and Cons of Class Actions
+These suits are brought on behalf of a large number of people joined together as a class, rather than just on behalf of an individual plaintiff.
+They also allow for recovery for smaller per person damages that would otherwise be impractical to sue for due to the cost of litigation.
+The outcome of a class action lawsuit can include changing the behavior of the defendant and setting precedent.
+For example, the cases can sometimes stop the defendant and others in the industry from unfair business practices, such as false or misleading advertising.Benefits of Class Actions

 - Injunctive relief

-Although there are many different cases which are eligible, the following are a list of the most common types:
+Although many different types of cases can become class actions, the following are a list of some of the most common:

 - A group of consumers who purchased a defective product or were misled by false advertising or deceptive business practices

-- Employees who were subjected to discriminatory or illegal practices by their employer, such as age discrimination, sexual harassment or wage and hour violations
+- Employees who were subjected to illegal practices by their employer, such as wage and hour violations or age discrimination

 - Landowners and community members affected by the defendant causing harm to the environment, such as air or water pollution

-- Customers and investors who suffered losses due to predatory lending or breaches of securities law
+- Customers and investors who suffered losses due to illegal business practices such as charging of unlawful fees, predatory lending or breaches of securities laws

-Successful lawsuits allow members to recover damages.
+Successful lawsuits allow class members to recover damages.
 The types of damages recoverable by a class include:

 - Costs of litigation, including attorney fees

-These lawsuits can be filed in state or federal court, each having its own advantages and disadvantages.
-A class action lawsuit in California will have the proper venue and jurisdiction for the class action claim determined after an attorney evaluates the class as a whole.
+These lawsuits can be filed in state or federal court, and each venue has its own advantages and disadvantages.

-Cases filed in federal courts are governed by the requirements outlined in Federal Rule of Civil Procedure 23 and U.S.C.
-Section 1332(d).
-In order to be certified as a class and have your lawsuit filed in federal court under Federal Rule of Civil Procedure 23, the class must possess the following factors:
+Class actions filed in federal courts are governed by the requirements outlined in Federal Rule of Civil Procedure 23.
+In order to be certified as a class action under Rule 23, the case must satisfy the following requirements:

-Members of a class must have common factual or legal disputes and the same claims as the rest of the class.
-For example, if a car manufacturer produced 10 million vehicles with defective engines, a class could be comprised of the 10 million owners who suffered losses due to the defective engines.
-However, an owner who suffered losses because the vehicle had faulty windshield wipers would not be eligible to join the class – this owner has a different factual dispute with the manufacturer and does not have the same claim as the rest of the class.
+There must be at least some factual and legal questions that are common to the class members.
+For example, if a car manufacturer produced 100,000 vehicles with defective engines, a class could be comprised of the 100,000 owners who suffered losses due to the defective engines.
+However, an owner who suffered losses because the vehicle had faulty brakes would not be able to bring that claim as part of the defective engine class action because that claim involves different factual issues.

-Once your class has been certified, in order to bring a lawsuit in federal court, the claim must arise under federal law or meet one of the criteria of U.S.C Section 1332(d).
-To satisfy the criteria, the federal district courts must have original jurisdiction over any civil action where the amount in controversy exceeds $5,000,000 and:
+To determine whether a class action can be brought in federal court, courts will look at whether the claim arises under federal law or meets one of the criteria of 28 U.S.C Section 1332(d).
+Section 1332(d) gives the federal courts jurisdiction over a class action where the amount in controversy for the whole class exceeds $5,000,000 and:

 - Any member of the class is a citizen of a state different than that of the defendant; or